ABOUT THE JQ ADVOCATES PROGRAM

 She and her spouse, Robin, trained the first group of speakers for JQ International several years ago.
 Michelle is also a speaker for PFLG (Parent and Family/Friends of Lesbian and Gay Persons) of Los Angeles.
 Currently, she is a City Council appointed member of the Equity and Human Relations Advisory Committee of the City of Culver City, and she has been teaching since 2004 for the Public Policy Department of the UCLA Luskin Graduate School of Public Affairs.

-If you’re interested in joining us in support of JQ International and LGBTQ+ Jewish liberation, then we encourage you to apply today or join one of our upcoming info sessions!
+If you’re interested in joining us in support of JQ International and LGBTQ+ Jewish liberation, then we encourage you to apply today or reach out to JQ’s Director of Community Engagement at sharrison@jqinternational.org!

 FAQS